AnjaTr/WasFeines/README.md

 Then, to start the backend:

 * `cd api/` Go to the `api/` directory
-* `uv install` Install backend dependencies (only has to be done on initial setup or if dependencies change)
 * `uv run fastapi dev` Run the FastAPI backend.

 Then, to start the frontend: